Youth mental health support services

 The programme is based on cognitive behavioural therapy for insomnia (CBTi).
 You can use it to learn cognitive techniques to help tackle the racing mind and behavioural strategies to help reset sleeping patterns naturally, without relying on sleeping pills.
 You can then download the app, which is designed to supplement the online programme, free from the App Store.

 Sleepio is available at no cost from some IAPT talking therapy providers.
-Go to www.bighealth.com/NHS to find out if the programme is available in your area.
+Big Health can let you know if there is a programme is available in your area.

 7 Cups connects you to caring listeners for free emotional support.
 Explore self-help guides and growth paths for proven tips and advice on how to feel better.